Mark Garnier

-Mark Robert Timothy Garnier OBE (born 26 February 1963) is a British Conservative Party politician and former banker.
-He was first elected as Member of Parliament (MP) for Wyre Forest at the 2010 general election.
-Garnier was re-elected at the 2015, 2017 and 2019 general elections.
+Mark Robert Timothy Garnier OBE (born 26 February 1963) is a British Conservative Party politician and former banker who has been Member of Parliament (MP) for Wyre Forest since 2010 and Shadow Economic Secretary to the Treasury since November 2024.
+He was previously Shadow Shadow Minister for Energy Security and Net Zero from July to November 2024.
 He was a junior minister at the Department for International Trade from July 2016 to January 2018.

-Since 2020, he has been chair of the Committees on Arms Export Controls.
+He was previously chair of the Committees on Arms Export Controls.

 Early life and career

-Mark Garnier was born in London to Peter and Patricia Garnier on 26 February 1963.
-He was privately educated at the private Dulwich College Preparatory School, London, and Charterhouse.
+Mark Garnier was born on 26 February 1963 in London to Peter and Patricia Garnier.
+His mother was a founding member of UKIP.
+He was privately educated at the private Dulwich College Preparatory School, London and Charterhouse School, Godalming.

 In 1981, he joined the London Stock Exchange as a junior clerk on the Gilts Markets.
 In 1986, he left to join a succession of investment banks, working in the Far East Equity markets.
 Between 1989 and 1995 he worked as managing director for South China Securities, he followed this with a directorship for a year at the Japanese investment company Daiwa Securities Group.

 Garnier subsequently worked as an associate director at Edmond de Rothschild Group and US investment bank Bear Stearns.
 Between 1999 and 2005, he worked as an independent hedge fund manager before becoming a partner at US equities company CGR Capital.
 After working for CGR Capital for three years, he became a partner at both Severn Capital and Augmentor.
+It is rumoured that he holds funds offshore although it is not possible to substantiate this.

 Garnier was a district councillor of the Forest of Dean District Council from 2003 to 2007.